Enjoy 24 Attractions in London through My Lens

 Shopping, dining and drinking are popular in this undercover market spot in the heart of London.

-There had been a market here ever since 1321, and was the site of a Roman forum during Roman times.
+There had been a market here since 1321, and it was the site of a Roman forum during Roman times.

 The current buildings date back to 1881, replacing the stone from the 15th century.

-Even if you don’t want to visit any of the above, it’s the place to visit to see a colourful and vibrant architectural masterpiece.
+Even if you don’t want to visit any of the above, it’s the place to see a colourful and vibrant architectural masterpiece.

 Handel and Hendrix Flats

-Although centuries apart, George Handel and Jimi Hendrix lived on different floors of this building, and it’s been preserved with memorabilia for you to enjoy today.
+Although centuries apart, George Handel and Jimi Hendrix lived on different floors of this building, which has been preserved with memorabilia for you to enjoy today.

 St. James’ Park